“A clutch of stylish beach houses with indoor pool, spa, bar and restaurant on the stunning island of Tresco (each sleeps 6-10)”

 - Getting there and back by twin-prop or ferry is part of the fun but travel plans can be scuppered by fog

-- High demand means getting a slot for the May school half term and August is near impossible (availability is better at their newer Sea Garden Cottages over by the Ruin Beach Cafe and sailing school)
+- High demand means getting a slot for the May school half term and August is near impossible (alternatively, consider Sea Garden Cottages over by the Ruin Beach Cafe and sailing school)

 Best time to go

 Tuesday: Fearless, Phoenix